JaesungHuh/VoxMovies/README.md

 - For e2, e3 and e4 test pairs, you also need both VoxCeleb1 dev and test set.
 Please download them from [here](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html).

 ### Evaluation
-- You need to aggregate VoxCeleb1 and VoxMovies into *args.test_path*.
+- You need to put VoxCeleb1 and VoxMovies into *args.test_path*.
 We've used symlink for this.
-- Please note that directory PATH_TO_VOXCELEB1 needs to contain both VoxCeleb1 dev & test wavfiles.
+- Please note that PATH_TO_VOXCELEB1 directory needs to contain both VoxCeleb1 dev & test wavfiles.

 ```
 mkdir data